plumpNation/nativescript-experiment/README.md

 # Nativescript experiment

-A repo to learn the basics of nativescript.
+A repo to learn the basics of nativescript on Android.